adolfdcosta91/adolfdcosta91/README.md

 ## Here are some ideas to get you started:

 - 👦 My Academics: Completed Masters Computer Engineering Florida Institute of Technology (4.0) GPA.
+Completed Bachelors Electronics and Telecommunication Engineering University Of Mumbai (3.6) GPA
 - 🔭 Worked at: Fortune 500 companies like Baker Hughes, Ford and Aerospace company like Helical Communication Technology.
 - 🌱 I’m currently learning: Gaining knowledge on Embedded Software Programming.  💻
 - 💬 Exposure: Testing, Designing, Simulating and Analyzing Digital and Analog Electronic Systems.💡